tommasoo0/Prediction-Market/README.md

 - Provide a fully decentralized environment for creating and trading prediction markets without requiring a central authority
 - Demonstrate how smart contracts can autonomously manage market operations, from order matching to payouts
+- Rely on mechanisms to resolve markets and claim payouts
 - Use Algorand Standard Assets (ASA) to tokenize prediction shares and facilitate their trading
 - Minimize user costs by leveraging Algorand’s low transaction fees and fast finality